josephjungers/embeddedwork/README.md

 ## Getting started

-In one terminal enter the following:
+To launch the package, enter the following: roslaunch my_topics my_topics.launch

+Otherwise enter the following in the terminal:

 rosrun my_topics topic_publisher.py